-Figure 9.3: Audio MOS vs Audio Jitter vs Audio Packet Loss Chapter 9.
-An Adaptive Architecture for IP Videoconferencing Systems
+Figure 9.3: Audio MOS vs Audio Jitter vs Audio Packet Loss

 Figure 9.4: Video MOS vs Video Jitter vs Video Packet Loss

 Figure 9.5: Audiovideo MOS vs Audio Jitter vs Audio Packet Loss

 In summary, the MOS results yielded an appropriate audio/video quality ratio based on Quality of Service (QoS) requirements, and can be used by the system developer as a guideline to achieve a better bandwidth utilisation while giving the best possible delivery of audio and video quality in accordance to certain network situation and task performance.
 Hence, the findings have yielded an adaptive architecture which has been proposed to enable the MOS of a particular section to be predicted for a given network conditions.